JSBSim-Team/jsbsim/joss_paper/paper.md

 # Acknowledgements

-JSBSim is currently being maintained and developed by Bertrand Coconnier, Sean McLeod, and Agostino De Marco, along with contributions from the broader community.
-Initial architecture and development was done by Jon Berndt, with major contributions from Tony Peden, David Megginson, and David Culp.
-Initial integration into the FlightGear open source flight simulator was assisted by Curt Olson.
+JSBSim is currently being maintained and developed by the authors.
+Initial architecture and development was done by Jon S. Berndt (JSB), with major contributions from Tony Peden, David Megginson, David Culp, and Curt Olson.

 # AI Usage Disclosure

-During the preparation of this manuscript, AI‑based tools were used basically to support clarity, language refinement, and the management of bibliographic information.
-All outputs were critically reviewed and edited by the authors.
-The authors remain fully responsible for the content of the manuscript, including its accuracy, validity, and compliance with ethical and scholarly standards.
+This manuscript was prepared also with support of AI‑based tools, basically to enhance clarity and refine language.
+The authors remain fully responsible for the content of the manuscript.
-In terms of coding, data generation and scientific claims—due to the fact that JSBSim largely predates the advent of AI—most of the software development has been made by humans and all the contributions are reviewed by humans.
+In terms of coding, data generation and scientific claims — due to the fact that JSBSim largely predates the advent of AI — most of the software development has been made by humans and all the contributions are reviewed by humans.

 # References